dbmdz/wolpi/docs/configuration.md

 - `host`: Host or IP to bind the server to, defaults to all interfaces.
 - `port`: Port to bind the server to, defaults to 8080.
+- `base-uri`: Base URI the server is accessible at, used for generating absolute URLs in responses, such as in the profile link header.
+If not set, the server will attempt to determine the base URI from the request headers (`Host` and `X-Forwarded-*`).
+Should not end on a slash.

 Wolpi uses a thread-based request handling model (where each request is handled on a separate thread from a pool) that you can fine-tune with these settings: